Study Finds Physical Activity is Essential For a Healthy Heart

 According to the review, both inpatient and outpatient cardiac rehabilitation have also been shown to successfully reduce all-cause mortality and empower cardiovascular disease patients to combat modifiable cardiac risk factors.
 The success of these preventive programs heavily relies on the patient’s commitment to changing sedentary behaviors and consistent follow-up from the patient’s health care provider.

 “Just like medication, the right form of physical activity has to be specialized for each patient.
 Physical activity is no different from smoking cessation or eating a heart-healthy diet,” said Fletcher.
 “It is up to health care professionals to set an example for their patients in all aspects of life.”

 This paper is the seventh in an eight-part cardiovascular health promotion JACC focus seminar, where each paper focuses on a different behavioral consideration that impacts cardiovascular health: nutrition and diet; tobacco-free lifestyle; cholesterol; blood pressure; psychological health; healthy weight; exercise and physical activity and blood sugar.

-Keywords: Risk Factors, Blood Pressure, Elevators and Escalators, Cardiac Rehabilitation, Blood Glucose, Tobacco, Cholesterol, LDL, Walking, Smoking Cessation, Inpatients, Outpatients, Sedentary Lifestyle, Brain Ischemia, Follow-Up Studies, Stroke, Exercise, Health Promotion, Life Style, Eating, Smoking
+Keywords: Risk Factors, Blood Pressure, Elevators and Escalators, Cardiac Rehabilitation, Blood Glucose, Tobacco, Cholesterol, LDL, Walking, Smoking Cessation, Inpatients, Outpatients, Sedentary Behavior, Brain Ischemia, Follow-Up Studies, Stroke, Exercise, Health Promotion, Life Style, Eating, Smoking

 < Back to Listings